Web Design

 • A marketing budget that gets spent on whatever vendor is in front of them this month

 The Lucid Launch System is designed for that exact situation.
-It is an integrated programme that ships the website, the SEO foundation, the tracking stack, the paid advertising, and the follow-up automation as a single coherent system rather than five disconnected projects.
+It is an integrated programme that takes a business through six phases, from diagnosing why the current site is not generating revenue to amplifying conversion once the traffic is flowing, run as a single coherent system rather than a handful of disconnected projects.

-• Clear conversion paths on every important page
+• Clear conversion paths on every page that matters

-For GetATaxi, an Auckland airport transfer service, the website work alone unlocked most of their subsequent growth.
-We rebuilt the site with service-area pages, booking flow, and LocalBusiness schema.
+For GetATaxi, an Auckland airport transfer service, we rebuilt the site around suburb-level service pages, a clean booking flow, and LocalBusiness schema.
 Organic traffic grew 643% over two years.

 • Keyword research mapped to specific buying intents, not vanity volume